Individual Therapy Services

 -

-Clients often have a strong relationship with their primary therapist but feel stuck on a specific issue that continues to interfere with progress.
-Starting over with a new therapist just to try a different approach can feel disruptive.
+Clients often have a strong relationship with their primary therapist, but feel stuck on a specific issue or symptom that continues to stifle progress.
+Starting over with a new therapist just to try a different approach can feel disruptive, especially when you have already built trust, safety, and a meaningful connection with the therapist you know.

 Short Term Adjunctive Treatment (STAT) is designed to supplement your existing therapy, not replace it.
-This short-term, structured approach uses Accelerated Resolution Therapy (ART) and experiential interventions to help target specific symptoms that may be difficult to resolve through traditional talk therapy alone.
+This short-term, structured approach uses Accelerated Resolution Therapy (ART) and experiential interventions to help target specific symptoms that are interfering with the work you are already doing.

 STAT can be provided when a client or therapist wants additional support addressing a particular challenge so the client can return to their primary therapy with greater momentum.